felix-lang/felix/doc/articles/unique.rst

 The machinery of taking the address of a `uniq` value and then passing it to a client is known as `lending` the value.
-It is not safe in general to lend something to a client you do not trust.
-We can trust this client, because we can see its implementation.
+It is not safe in general to lend something to a service you do not trust.
+We can trust this function, because we can see its implementation.
 In particular we can see that whilst it does `peek` inside the packed up box, in order to calculate the length of the string, it does